-The design of the CoolRunner I2C Controller was implemented in VHDL and synthesized using Exemplar Leonardo V1999.1g.
-The EDIF file generated by Exemplar was imported into Xilinx's Project Navigator for compilation and fitting into a CoolRunner XPLA3 CPLD.
+The design of the CoolRunner I2C Controller was implemented in VHDL and targeted to a 256 macrocell CoolRunner CPLD in a 144-pin TQFP package (XCR3256XL-10TQ144C) using Xilinx Project Navigator.
 (Xilinx Project Navigator software is available free-of-charge from the Xilinx website: www.xilinx.com/products/software/webpowered.htm.)
-The design was targeted to a 3V, 256 macrocellCoolRunner CPLD in a 144-pin TQFP package (XCR3256XL-10TQ144C).